Olympic National Park Day Trip (Best 1-Day Itineraries!)

 3. Hurricane Ridge & Lake Crescent

-• Ferry Delays – Arriving late means you’ll have to wait for the next ferry.
-You can monitor remaining spaces on the ferry in real time, although there’s always a little lag.
+• Ferry Delays – Monitor remaining spaces on the ferry in real time, although there’s always a little lag.

-• Driving Alternative – You can skip the ferry and drive south through Tacoma.
+• Driving Alternative – Skip the ferry and drive south through Tacoma.

 I live on the Kitsap Peninsula and travel to the Olympic Peninsula multiple times a month, and the timing of a bridge opening rarely thwarts my schedule.